Priscilla Zorrilla, author and holistic coach, headshot for In The Search Bar

 Why this work exists

-People aren't here because they want to "stop caring what others think."
-They're here because something inside feels off.
-A noticeable tension.
-A sense of disconnection.
-They're managing themselves to keep things smooth and wondering why they feel so exhausted.
+I trust that you aren’t here because you want to "stop caring what others think."
+You’re likely here because something inside feels off.
+Perhaps a noticeable tension or a sense of disconnection.
+You may be managing yourself to keep things smooth and wondering why you feel so exhausted.

 This work explores that tension without judgment and gives language to what many of us feel but can't yet name.
 It helps you recognize self-abandonment in action so you can interrupt the pattern and come back to yourself.
 Again and again.